0% Financing for 36 months! View Here! Read More

 There is a baseline to look for: the ENERGY STAR program has new (as of January 2023) requirements for air conditioners.
 Standard central air conditioning systems must have SEER2 of at least 15.2 and EER2 of at least 12.0.
 We strongly recommend you only consider an ENERGY STAR certified air conditioner.
 These new requirements are good starting points for better efficiency.

 There are air conditioners with SEER2 in the 20s, and if these fit your price range, you may wish to consider one.
 However, high efficiency ratings are not guarantees of savings.
 You’ll need the assistance of HVAC technicians like us to ensure you end up purchasing a unit that will work for your home.
+To help narrow down your choices, our guide on top-performing AC systems breaks down top-performing models based on performance and value.
 Efficiency won’t mean much if you’ve got an oversized/undersized unit!

 Call Triple-O Mechanical: Your One-stop Shop for HVAC, Plumbing and Electrical.